50 Latest Pattern IELTS Topics

 Question: The table illustrates the proportion of income spent by adults and children on four common items (food, electronic equipment, music, and videos) in the UK in 1998.
 Summarize the key trends shown in the table.
 Compare the spending patterns between adults and children, as well as between men and women, boys and girls.
 Highlight any significant differences in spending behavior.

-The two pie charts illustrate percantage of some employment patterns by sex and occupation in Great Britain in 1992.
+The pie charts below show some employment patterns in Great Britain in 1992.

 The pie charts show changes in American spending patterns between 1966 and 1996.